 Your financial aid entitlement may not end with your college financial aid package.
 If grants and other aid don't cover your college expenses, you may be eligible for a tax credit or deduction.
 Available tax benefits for college students and their parents include:

 - American Opportunity and Lifetime Learning Tax Credits.
 An extension of the Hope Credit, the American Opportunity Credit of 2011-2012 provides an annual credit of up to $2,500 per eligible full-time student.
 The Lifetime Learning Tax Credit allows a credit of up to $2,000 for any student taking one or more courses.
 Income restrictions apply for both tax credits.

 - Tuition and fees deduction.
-You can reduce your taxable income and by extension, your tax burden, by deducting qualified education expenses for yourself or a dependent student.
+You can lower your taxable income and by extension, your tax burden, by deducting qualified education expenses for yourself or a dependent student.
 The maximum amount of the deduction is $4,000.
 Like the tax credit, higher-income filers do not qualify (Your modified adjusted gross income must be below $80,000 to claim the deduction).

-These tax credits and deductions help current college students reduce the financial impact of college expenses.
+These tax credits and deductions help current college students lower the financial impact of college expenses.
 For additional information on education tax benefits, including eligibility and rules on combining tax benefits, refer to the IRS.

-Although they don't reduce your upfront tuition and fees, tax credits and deductions can have a significant impact on your total college cost.
+Although they don't lower your upfront tuition and fees, tax credits and deductions can have a significant impact on your total college cost.
 Don't forget to take advantage of this important benefit this April 15.